-- Policy 4-4: Council shall notify and engage with the Municipalities of the District of Antigonish, Colchester, Cumberland, and St. Mary's, as well as the Towns of Trenton, New Glasgow, Pictou, Westville and/or Stellarton when: - (a) adopting a new municipal planning strategy to replace this one; or - (b) considering amendments to this Municipal Planning Strategy which would affect lands that share a common boundary with the neighbouring municipality. - Policy 4-5: Consultation undertaken through Policy 4-4 shall: - (a) invite comment on matters of municipal interest; - (b) invite comment in relation to Statements of Provincial Interest; - (c) be considered by Council or the Planning Advisory Committee as its designate as part of the body of feedback received on the proposed amendment or new Municipal Planning Strategy; and - (d) be completed prior to Council publishing its first notice for a Public Hearing on the proposed amendment or new Municipal Planning Strategy. - Policy 4-6: Council shall notify and engage with the Pictou Landing First Nation within 14 days of initiation of any non-housekeeping amendment to the Municipal Planning Strategy and initiation of any process to adopt a new municipal planning strategy.
+- Policy 4-4: Council shall notify and engage with the Municipalities of the District of Antigonish, Colchester, Cumberland, and St. Mary's, as well as the Towns of Trenton, New Glasgow, Pictou, Westville and/or Stellarton when: - (a) adopting a new municipal planning strategy to replace this one; or - (b) considering amendments to this Municipal Planning Strategy which would affect lands that share a common boundary with the neighbouring municipality. - Policy 4-5: Council shall establish an Engagement Program to guide any consultation undertaken through Policy 4-4.
+The Engagement Program shall, at a minimum, establish requirements for the Municipality to: - (a) invite comment on matters of municipal interest; - (b) invite comment in relation to Statements of Provincial Interest; - (c) consider any comment at Council or the Planning Advisory Committee as its designate as part of the body of feedback received on the proposed amendment or new Municipal Planning Strategy; and - (d) complete such consultation prior to Council publishing its first notice for a Public Hearing on the proposed amendment or new Municipal Planning Strategy. - Policy 4-6: Council shall notify and engage with the Pictou Landing First Nation within 14 days of initiation of any non-housekeeping amendment to the Municipal Planning Strategy and initiation of any process to adopt a new municipal planning strategy.